 Is Overconsumption In Our DNA?

-Homo sapiens -modern human- learns and adapts, it’s a resourceful being.
+-modern human- learns and adapts, it’s a resourceful being.
 We change and evolve in accordance with time and space.
 That is why we’ve been able to move forward in history as the dominant life force.
 After the expansion of the capitalist free market, rooted in competition, we saw a consumption trend prevail in our everyday lives.
-Some have theorized that when this happening merged with the anxieties of everyday life, humanity had a figurative mental evolution and evolved into the phase of homo consumens -consumer human-, whose primary goal is to consume more and more to compensate for their inner vacuity.
+Some have theorized that when this happening merged with the anxieties of everyday life, humanity had a figurative mental evolution and evolved into the phase of -consumer human-, whose primary goal is to consume more and more to compensate for their inner vacuity.

 If overconsuming is a reactionary evolution to the changing world, as scholars argue, we can adapt ourselves to this fact by multiplying the commodities to satisfy our urge to overconsume.
 Alternative options would be better in order to not exhaust any environmental or economic resources.
-There are some potential alternative choices and the existing sustainability efforts to enrich the possibilities.
+There are some potential alternative choices and the to enrich the possibilities.